airKlizz/benchmark-for-transformers/README.md

 # Benchmark for Transformers

 Evaluate performance of Transformers in different scenarios.
+The library is mainly based on the work of the 🤗 HuggingFace team and should be used if you already use their libraries.

 ## Installation